sporniket/sporny-wrecking-ball/README.md

 * Invoke the CLI to create some makefiles snippets : `ap scandeps`
 * Invoke the CLI to build the program : `ap build swb`
 * Launch the CLI to launch the program : `ap run swb`

+> **About the CLI (Command Line Interface)** : Once you have sourced the `environment` file, you may invoke the
+> CLI using the alias `ap`.
+Without arguments, a brief help is displayed to list available commands.
+Commands
+> requiring arguments have a builtin brief help too.
+>
+> _The CLI is a collection of bash shell scripts_

 ## Build on real Atari